 Computer science covers practical skills but concentrates more on the broad, theoretical study of computer systems.
 Web developer school focuses less on general computer theory and more on application.

 When Might a General Computer Science Degree Be Better Than Web Development?

-A general computer science degree may particularly benefit students who want to keep their options open for future education or career opportunities.
+A general computer science degree may offer more versatility for students uncertain about their career path or specialization.
+These degrees can help learners keep more options open for future education or careers.

 Types of Web Development Degrees

 Web developer schools offer several options for web development degrees.
 Students can earn web development certificates, along with degrees at the associate, bachelor's, and master's levels.

 The right program depends on your career goals and the amount of time and money you can invest in your education.
 A web development certificate takes the least amount of time to complete.
 Generally, the higher the degree level, the longer it takes to graduate.

 Web Development Certificates

 Schools offer web development certificates at the undergraduate and graduate levels.
 Web development certificate programs cover technologies used to create websites.
 Certificates usually take less than a year to complete — significantly less time than full degree programs.

 Typical coursework includes creating interactive websites with HTML and CSS, writing programs that work with databases, and considering web accessibility.
 Graduates can pursue entry-level web developer, user experience design, and web designer jobs after earning web development certificates.